How Can Mindfulness Help You Reprogram the Beliefs You Hold About Yourself?

 Is it kind?

-How Mindfulness Helps You Shift Your Beliefs
+How Mindfulness Helps You Shift Limiting Beliefs

-1. Notice the Story When It Appears
+1. Notice the Story as It Appears

-You might quietly name it: “There’s the ‘not enough’ story again.”
+“There’s the ‘not enough’ story again.”

 2. Bring Compassionate Curiosity